-Soil: Well draining; preferably a mix containing sand.
+Well draining; preferably a mix containing sand.

-Site: Full sun.
+Full sun.
 Filtered sun is good, as long as it's western or southern.

-Water: Frequently.
+Frequently.
 Keep soil evenly moist.
 Drip irrigation is the best watering method for Bay Trees.

-Because it is slow growing, it makes an excellent container plant.
+Since Bay plants are slow growing, it makes an excellent container plant.
 Leave the pot outside during summer and bring it inside for the winter in Zones 2-7.

 The small, tight buds of future Greek Bay flowers are highly fragrant and overflowing with flavor.
 They are prized by some cooks for use with venison.
 They need to be used sparingly because the oils are very concentrated.
 When the flower buds open, they will will reveal tiny cream colored flowers that will make bluish black berries.